applesaucyy/acutetv/README.md

 It _actually does_ need ffmpeg, so your server needs to have that installed.
 Other than that, the dependencies are in the shard.yml file. simply run:
 ```
+shards install
 crystal build --release src/acutetv.cr && ./acutetv
 ```
-and bada bing bada boom the shit should run!
+in the folder, and bada bing bada boom the shit should run!

 ## Development